 If a piece of jewellery has more than one diamond, such as a cluster ring, all of the stones on the item are weighed together to give a combined carat weight, as opposed to individually.

-The colourless diamond scale runs from D to Z. A diamond with no traces of colour will be classified as D, while Z is a diamond with the maximum amount of colour before the diamond would be deemed a fancy-coloured diamond.
+The colourless diamond scale runs from D to Z. A diamond with no traces of colour will be classified as D, while Z is a diamond with the maximum amount of colour before it would be deemed a fancy-coloured diamond.

 The majority of diamonds sold are what is known as ‘near colourless’: diamonds categorised as G–J. Buying a diamond in the G-J colour range is a great way of maximising on your budget, as these diamonds are significantly cheaper than D–F coloured diamonds, but an untrained eye will struggle to notice the difference.
 If you really want to maximise on budget, try a K–M coloured diamond in a yellow setting to mask some of the subtle yellow colour the diamond will display.

-To make sure you get the perfect diamond, think about which of the four C’s is most important to you and which you are happy to compromise on.
-We would suggest getting a good to excellent cut grade as this will help mask any colour in your diamond and hide inclusions from the naked eye.
+To make sure you choose the best diamond, think about which of the 4 c’s is most important to you and which you are happy to compromise on.
+We would suggest getting a good to excellent diamond cut grade as this will help mask any colour in your diamond and hide inclusions from the naked eye.
 If you are looking for a larger carat weight, try keeping just below key weights to reduce your costs.
 If you want to get a great-looking round-brilliant diamond on a budget, we would suggest looking at diamonds good-excellent cut grade, H–J colour and SI1–I1 clarity.

-Apart from looking at the 4 c's of diamond buying, there are also some other general tips to follow that can ensure you get the best diamond suited to your preference and budget.
+Apart from looking at the 4 c's of diamond buying, there are also some other general tips to follow that can ensure you know how to choose the best diamond suited to your preference and budget.

 The simplest way of doing this is to take your monthly income and add up your essential spends on things like food, rent and bills.
 Once you've got these figures subtract the essentials from your income to give your disposable income and then consider how much you will typically spend on inessentials like socialising and subtract these to see how much you could save.